tonyc/open890/README.md

 ![Elixir CI status](https://github.com/tonyc/open890/workflows/Test/badge.svg)

-## Binary releases

-Binary releases are available from [releases](https://github.com/tonyc/open890/releases/).
-They currently are only supported to run on 64-bit Ubuntu 20.04, although other modern Linux releases may work.

-The binary is a self-contained ELF executable that expands itself into `~/.cache/bakeware`

-After downloading:

-        chmod u+x open890
-        ./open890

 ## Installation from source

 You will need Elixir (and thus, erlang) and NodeJS installed, particularly if you are either